 Allow me to show you how to use this model.
 If you have questions, please don’t hesitate to reach out.

-Download the Real Estate Equity Waterfall Model with Cash-on-Cash Hurdle
+Download the Real Estate Equity Waterfall Model with Catch Up and Clawback

 To make this model accessible to everyone, it is offered on a “Pay What You’re Able” basis with no minimum (enter $0 if you’d like) or maximum (your support helps keep the content coming – similar real estate equity waterfall models sell for $100 – $300+ per license).
 Just enter a price together with an email address to send the download link to, and then click ‘Continue’.
 If you have any questions about our “Pay What You’re Able” program or why we offer our models on this basis, please reach out to either Mike or Spencer.